The Beer Here: Celebrate Oregon Craft Beer Month with These Salem Area Breweries

 Its beers, for instance, have incorporated blueberries, pumpkins, mint, hazelnuts, and peaches—and every autumn, the brewery works with farms in Marion and Polk counties to source hops for a rotating lineup of crisp, juicy fresh-hop beers.

-These days, you’ll find two Gilgamesh locations in Salem and a third in downtown Independence; naturally, the food menus at those pubs feature a variety of Oregon-grown and Oregon-produced ingredients.
+You’ll find Gilgamesh in Salem and in downtown Independence; naturally, the food menus at those pubs feature a variety of Oregon-grown and Oregon-produced ingredients.

 Santiam Brewing Gets Creative With Ales and Lagers